Looking for some easy classical piano songs to add to your repertoire? You’ve come to the right place!

 5. Beethoven’s “Ode to Joy”

-This is often the first classical piano song students learn how to play.
-That’s because the song has very simple rhythm, melody, and fingering.
+This is often the first classical piano song that students try when learning how to play the piano.
+That’s because the song has a very simple rhythm, melody, and fingering.

 6. Debussy’s “Claire du Lune”